ARTICLE 1. DEFINITION ___

 The financial year shall be from the end of one General Meeting to the beginning of the next General Meeting.

-The waiving or implementation of any entrance and/or subscription fees shall be determined by Council and proposed by the Honorary Treasurer at a General Meeting to be approved by at least two-thirds of the voting members present.
+The waiving or implementation of any membership fees shall be determined by Council and proposed by the Honorary Treasurer at a General Meeting to be approved by at least two-thirds of the voting members present.
 In the case when no General Meeting is held, the fees shall be executed by the Treasurer after receiving the unanimous consensus of members of Council,

 Section 3.
 COLLECTION OF MONIES